FreeRTOS/FreeRTOS/FreeRTOS/Demo/AVR_Dx_Atmel_Studio/readme.md

  - semaphores task (**Semtest.c**)
  - direct task to task notification task (**TaskNotify.c**)
  - recursive semaphores task (**Regmutex.c**)
- - check task hat periodically checks the other tasks are operating without error
+ - check task that periodically checks the other tasks are operating without error

 The demo uses the **check** task to periodically inspect the standard demo tasks in order to ensure all the tasks are functioning as expected.
 The check task also toggles an LED to give a visual feedback of the system status.
-If the LED is toggling every 3 seconds, then the check task has not discovered any problems.
-If the LED is stop toggling, then the check task has discovered a problem in one or more tasks.
+If the LED is toggling roughly every 3 seconds, then the check task has not discovered any problems.
+If the LED stops toggling, then the check task has discovered a problem in one or more tasks.

 # Quick start